Page cover

 A built-in Node-RED environment for rapidly prototyping data flows and integration solutions.

-The Cybus Connectware Workbench is a built-in Node-RED environment designed for rapid prototyping and testing.
+The Connectware Workbench is a built-in Node-RED environment designed for rapid prototyping and testing.
 This feature provides an accessible, visual programming interface for developing connectivity workflows without extensive coding.

 Prototyping vs. Production Environment